cbecraft1184/teams-meeting-minutes-prod/DEPLOYMENT_GUIDE.md

 # Deployment Guide
-## Automated Meeting Minutes Platform
+## DOD Teams Meeting Minutes Management System

-**Document Purpose:** Complete deployment instructions for deploying the existing, operational application to various environments - from development/testing to AWS production
+**Document Purpose:** Complete deployment instructions for deploying the existing, operational application to various environments - from development/testing to Azure Government (GCC High) production

 **Application Status:** Fully developed and tested - this guide covers deploying the existing codebase, not building from scratch